 Ammunition must be securely stored in a strong, sealed box packed inside a suitcase and surrounded by other contents.
 The suitcase must not bear an ‘Explosive’ label.

 The maximum gross weight of the ammunition carried by any single passenger is 5kg (11lb).
-Passengers travelling in groups must carry ammunition in their own separate bags, with no single bag carrying more than the 5kg (11lb) limit.
+Passengers traveling in groups must carry ammunition in their own separate bags, with no single bag carrying more than the 5kg (11lb) limit.

 The following special conditions apply to passengers wishing to carry firearms on flights into or through Dubai: